 Whole house or countertop?

-Whole house water filters will filter all the tap water in your home.
-In contrast, countertop water filters will only specifically filter water from the faucet it’s connected to.
-Assess what your home needs to finalize this decision.
+Whole house water filters will purify all the tap water in your home, whereas countertop water filters will only specifically filter water from the faucet it’s connected to.
+Determine what your home needs before making this decision.

 Removal percentage

-The majority of the carbon block filters come with another form of filtration, such as sediment filter or reverse osmosis, to increase the level of filtration.
+Many carbon block filters feature another form of filtration, such as a sediment filter or reverse osmosis, to enhance filtration levels.
 This also depends on your water quality.
-If your tap water is fairly clean, you can opt for filters that can remove contaminants.
-On the other hand, if contaminated with heavy metals, chlorine, or pesticides, you may need a more advanced system.
+If your tap water is relatively clean, you could opt for filters that can remove basic contaminants.
+Conversely, if your water is heavily contaminated with substances like heavy metals, chlorine, or pesticides, you might need a more advanced system.

 Price point